CSCR offers real-world project-based learning in the form of local research projects for students in grades 6-12+.

-Students who want to be 2021 Varsity Researchers this coming summer and beyond — get ready to commit to great opportunities this summer.
-If you are entering grade 9-12 this summer and have an idea for research please consider writing it up in the form of an application to the Marjot Foundation (deadline is April 20).
-Please note you can apply independently or as a team, and you can ask us for help and to be your project mentor.
+Marjot Foundation Grants: If you are in grades 9-11, currently, and have an idea for research please consider writing it up in the form of an application to the Marjot Foundation (deadline is April 20).
+Please note you can apply independently or as a team, and you can watch Susan’s info video, ask us for help and to be your project mentor.

 Even if you don’t win the grant, the mere submission of a well-written application makes you impressive!